Fast neutrino-flavor swap in high-energy astrophysical environments: Mechanism of flavor swap

-where $\boldsymbol{e_3}$ denotes the third coordinate basis in flavor space.
+where $\hat{\boldsymbol{e}}_3$ denotes the third coordinate basis in flavor space.
 Hereafter, let us consider the asymptotic state ($t \to \infty$) of $P_3$.
 In the colliding beam model, $\bar{\boldsymbol{P}}$ at $t \to \infty$ is given from a boundary condition: $\bar{P}_3=1$ and $\partial_{z^{\prime}} \bar{\boldsymbol{P}}=0$ (since we inject $\bar{\nu}_e$ at the boundary).
 This indicates that Eq.\,\eqref{eq:acceleration} can be approximated as,

-suggesting that the asymptotic state of neutrinos satisfies $P_3=1$ or $-1$.
+where we use the relation $\boldsymbol{P}\cdot\bar{\boldsymbol{P}}\sim P_3$ in the asymptotic state of $\nu_e$ where $\bar{\boldsymbol{P}}=\hat{\boldsymbol{e}}_3$.
+This suggests that the asymptotic state of neutrinos satisfies $P_3=1$ or $-1$.
 However, only $P_3=1$ (i.e., pure $\nu_e$ state) is clearly unstable because $\partial_{t^{\prime}}^2 P_3$ is always negative, implying that FFC occurs during neutrino evolution.
 Eq.\,\eqref{eq:acceleration_v2} also shows that the FFC can not stop at $P_3=0$ (flavor equipartition), and flavor conversion proceeds until FFS is achieved ($P_3=-1$) and the system becomes stable.
-Note that antineutrinos do not appear explicitly in Eq.\,\eqref{eq:acceleration_v2}, but Eqs.\,\eqref{eq:acceleration} and \eqref{eq:acceleration_v2} are valid only for nonzero antineutrinos.
+It is also worth to note that the same conclusion holds for $\alpha > 0$, indicating that the flavor swap eventually takes place in the presence of $\bar{\nu}_e$ (or negative ELN-XLN).

-This above argument illustrates the difference from the cases where FFC achieves flavor equipartitions.
+The above argument illustrates the difference from the cases where FFC achieves flavor equipartitions.
 In the case with flavor equipartition, both neutrinos and antineutrinos are co-evolved, indicating that the asymptotic state of $\bar{\boldsymbol{P}}$ is determined by their interplay, leading to $\bar{P}_3 \sim 0$ at the time when $\partial_{z^{\prime}} \bar{P}_3 = 0$ \cite{Zaizen:2023,Zaizen:2023a,Xiong:2023b}.
 In cases of colliding beam models, however, the neutrinos and antineutrinos evolve separately, and the asymptotic state of the other neutrinos/antineutrinos has already been given at the opposite boundary, which leads to FFS.